Nakkisar/Plastic-Degrading-Enzyme-Screen/README.md

 Background

 The methodology follows a University of Padova master's thesis (Minto, 2023–2024), which developed a semi-supervised classifier for identifying PET-degrading enzymes from sequence embeddings.
-This project follows the same general structure — database-derived positive/negative labeling, sequence embedding via a pretrained protein language model, cross-validated classification — extended to three additional plastic types, with a larger current dataset snapshot, and a deliberately harder two-tier negative set (see Methodology below).
+This project follows the same general structure, with database-derived positive/negative labeling, sequence embedding via a pretrained protein language model, cross-validated classification (extended to three additional plastic types), with a larger current dataset snapshot, and a deliberately harder two-tier negative set (see Methodology below).

 Structural information (e.g. AlphaFold-derived embeddings) was deliberately not included.
-The original thesis tested a combined sequence-and-structure approach for PET and found it did not meaningfully improve classification performance over sequence alone — this project followed that precedent to keep the pipeline simpler and faster.
+The original thesis tested a combined sequence-and-structure approach for PET and found it did not meaningfully improve classification performance over sequence alone.
+This project followed that precedent to keep the pipeline simpler and faster.

 Validation: an independent real-world case study